fieldtrip/website/tutorial/timefrequencyanalysis.md

     cfg.toi          = -0.5:0.05:1.5;                  % time window "slides" from -0.5 to 1.5 sec in steps of 0.05 sec (50 ms)
     TFRhann = ft_freqanalysis(cfg, dataFIC);

 Regardless of the method used for calculating the TFR, the output format is identical.
-It is a structure with the following element
+It is a structure with the following fields:

     TFRhann =